Thrombosis

 Can thrombosis be prevented?

-You can reduce your risk of thrombosis by:
+You can reduce your thrombosis risk by:

 • Being active